 IMPORTANT: Never remove and spray the cartridge filters with compressed air in an attempt to dislodge powder trapped in them—you’ll probably damage them and you risk ruining the other filters in the system if you try to reuse them!

-B) The panel filters capture any dust that gets past the cartridge filters.
+B) The polypropylene final filters capture any dust that gets past the cartridge filters.
 They help assure that air being returned to the shop environment is clean and powder-free.
-Depending on how often you use the booth, you’ll typically need to change the panel filters once every 2-4 months.
-These filters are relatively inexpensive, and, as a general rule, trying to vacuum and reuse them is unwise.
+Depending on how often you use the booth, you’ll typically need to change the final filters once every 2-4 months.
+As a general rule, trying to vacuum and reuse them is unwise.

 IMPORTANT: Never spray the panel filters with compressed air in an attempt to dislodge powder trapped in them—you’ll ruin them instantly!